Annecali/Azure-Static-Site/README.md

-# Azure-Static-Site
+# Azure Static Website
+## About
-Deployment of Azure Static Website Using Blob Storage
+This repository contains the details and procedures on the Deployment of Azure Static Website